heroicstoic/heroicstoic.github.io/dnd/TableRules.md

 If you use Volo's, I would rather you didn't use the monsterous races.
 You *can* use them, but it tends to either add an inconvenient layer to roleplay interactions, or gets ignored entirely.

-I allow races with flight speed, but with a slight nerf.
-This benefit works only in short bursts; you fall if you end your turn in the air and nothing else is holding you aloft.
-(Pulled from Eagle Totem barbarian)
+I allow races with flight speed, but with a slight nerf - ranged attacks against flying targets have advantage.

 ### Classes
 Feel free to use whatever you want out of the PHB (duh).
 Additionally, there are a number of classes that I have already approved for use in my campaigns.
 I assume you WILL use the revised ranger, as it is strictly speaking better balanced compared to the other classes.
 Ask me about another brew, and I may expand this list.